 You need good legal representation to guide you in these difficult and life-changing issues.
-Our family law attorneys offer a broad scope of knowledge and experience in family law matters.
+Our family law attorneys in Oshkosh, Madison, and Milwaukee offer a broad scope of knowledge and experience in Wisconsin family law matters.
 If you have an impending legal issue in your family, call Steinhilber Swanson LLP for an appointment to explore your legal options.

-A premarital or prenuptial/prenup agreement typically addresses many of the issues that arise in the divorce process.
+This is why many couples choose to complete a premarital or prenuptial/prenup agreement, a document that typically addresses many of the issues that may arise in the divorce process, should it arrive.
 These agreements are crafted to resolve ahead of time many questions that are difficult to answer during the emotionally charged period of divorce.

 A guardianship may be necessary when an elderly person is no longer able to safely make his or her own decisions, or when a child needs a guardian either temporarily or permanently.
 Guardianships may be “of the person” (for decisions relating to the person’s well-being) or “of the estate” (for decisions relating to the person’s finances) or both.

-In the case of an adult guardianship, a court must decide that a person is no longer competent to manage his or her own affairs and then must appoint a guardian for him or her.
+In the case of determining whether or not an adult guardianship is truly necessary, a court will have to make the determination that a person is no longer competent to manage his or her own affairs.
+Once that decision has been made, the next step would be to then appoint a guardian for him or her.
 Often the person appointed will be an adult child of the person in need of guardianship.
 A medical examination and physician’s testimony are required to establish mental or physical incompetency.